When you apply the font to format text content, you have three choices:

 Here's a brief description of each option:

 System fonts enable you to use more unique typography, based on the specific fonts you (the designer) have installed on your machine.
 For example, if you are designing a site that has a specific theme, such as a gardening site, you can install an unusual flower font that isn't available in the Typekit web font library.
 It is fine to apply system fonts sparingly to text, but remember that the text content will export as images.
 That means the page will take longer to load and visitors will not be able to select, copy, or paste the text on the page.
 System fonts are also best suited for small chunks of text, like headers.
 To make the site easy to use, avoid using system fonts for addresses, phone numbers, and any content that visitors might want to copy and paste into a calendar or email message.
 Keep in mind that some visitors have difficulty reading smaller text and may set the browser to increase the font size; but this strategy won't help them read text that is exported as image files.
 Also remember that search engines index sites looking for text content to set a site's ranking in the search results.
 For these reasons, it is best to only apply system fonts when you really need to make an impact in the design.
-If there is a comparable web font or web safe font, apply that font instead.
+If there is a comparable web font or Standard font, apply that font instead.

 To apply each of these three types of fonts, select text using the Text tool and then choose the desired option in the fonts menu.